npejo/mysp/README.md

 ```shell
 grunt server:dev
 ```
-this will start web server listening on the port set as `dev-port` in the config section in [Gruntfile.js](Gruntfile.js) and will open web browser pointing to the `host` url set in `app-config-dev.js` (set url without trailing slash).
+this will start web server listening on the port set in `connect:dev` section in [Gruntfile.js](Gruntfile.js) and will open web browser pointing to the `host` url set in `app-config-dev.js` (set url without trailing slash).
 To change the host and port information these are the two places that should be updated.